-Barrier Rentals - Barrier rentals decreased by 3% in 2023 as compared to 2022.
-Revenue from the Company's core rental barrier fleet decreased by 43% in 2023 as compared to 2022.
-The decrease in barrier rental revenue from the core rental barrier fleet was due to additional revenue recognized in the prior period related to the barrier buy-back agreement, which was fully recognized as of December 31, 2022.
-Additionally, the decrease is related to a temporary slowdown in barrier rental projects during the first half of 2023, however the Company saw a significant increase in projects during the fourth quarter of 2023.
-The decrease in barrier rental revenue from the core rental in the current year, was offset, in part, by an increase in barrier rental revenue from special barrier projects.
-Barrier rental revenue from special projects increased 157% in 2023 as compared to 2022.
-As indicated above, the Company is continuing to shift its focus to barrier rentals compared to barrier sales with the significant increase in the rental fleet that occurred during 2022.
-Barrier rental revenue, excluding revenue from special barrier projects, is expected to trend higher in 2024 as compared to barrier rental revenue, excluding revenue from special barrier projects, in 2023, as funding increases related to the Infrastructure Investment and Jobs Act, although no assurance can be given.
+Barrier Rentals - Barrier rentals increased by 90% in 2024 as compared to 2023.
+Revenue from the Company's core rental barrier fleet increased by 52% in 2024 as compared to 2023.
+This increase is attributed to an increase in utilization of rental barrier.
+Barrier rental revenue also increased due to multiple special barrier projects occurring and completed during the third quarter 2024.
+As indicated above, the Company is continuing to shift its focus to barrier rentals compared to barrier sales with the significant increase in the rental fleet that occurred during prior years.
+Barrier rental revenue, excluding revenue from special barrier projects, is expected to trend higher in 2025 as compared to barrier rental revenue, excluding revenue from special barrier projects, in 2024, as funding is expected to increase related to the Infrastructure Investment and Jobs Act, although no assurance can be given.

-Royalty Income - Royalties increased by 5% in 2023 as compared to 2022.
-The increase in royalties is mainly due to the increase in barrier royalties during 2023 compared to 2022.
-As funding increases related to the Infrastructure Investment and Jobs Act, the Company expects 2024 royalties to increase compared to 2023, although no assurance can be given.
+Royalty Income - Royalties increased by 24% in 2024 as compared to 2023.
+The increase in royalties is mainly due to the increase in barrier royalties during 2024 compared to 2023.
+As funding increases related to the Infrastructure Investment and Jobs Act, as anticipated, the Company expects 2025 royalties to continue to increase compared to 2024, although no assurance can be given.

 Shipping and Installation - Shipping revenue results from shipping our products to the customers' final destination and is recognized when the shipping services take place.
 Installation activities include installation of our products at the customers' construction site.
-Installation revenue results when attaching architectural wall panels to a building, installing an Easi-Set® building at a customers' site, setting highway barrier, or setting any of our other precast products at a site specific to the requirements of the owner.
-Shipping and installation revenues decreased by 11% for 2023 when compared to 2022.
-The decrease is mainly attributed to the decrease in shipping and installation of SlenderWall and architectural panels.
-This is associated with the decreased production of SlenderWall and architectural panels that occurred in the third and fourth quarters of 2022 that would typically be shipped and installed throughout 2023.
+Installation revenue results when attaching architectural wall panels to a building, installing an Easi-Set[®] building at a customers' site, setting highway barrier, or setting any of our other precast products at a site specific to the requirements of the owner.
+Shipping and installation revenues increased by 48% for 2024 when compared to 2023.
+The increase is mainly attributed to the increase in shipping and installation of SlenderWall and architectural panels.
+This increase in shipping and installation revenue correlates with the increased production of SlenderWall panels that occurred, and for which revenue was previously recognized, throughout 2023.

-Cost of Sales - Total cost of sales for the year ended December 31, 2023 was \$48,928, an increase of \$8,266, or 20%, from \$40,662 for the year ended December 31, 2022.
-Total cost of sales as a percentage of total revenue, not including royalties, increased to 86% for the year ended December 31, 2023 from 85% for the year ended December 31, 2022.
-The increase in cost of sales as a percentage of revenue, not including royalties, is mainly due to additional costs incurred, approximately \$400, for the production of panels remade for one specific project in the second quarter of 2023.
-To a lesser extent, the margins for the year ended December 31, 2023 were negatively impacted by the decrease in revenues derived from barrier rental revenue, which carry higher margins than product sales.
-Higher revenue levels in 2023 than in 2022 had a favorable affect on margins reflecting the absorption of fixed overhead costs.
-Increased material and labor costs also affected margins for the year ended December 31, 2023 as compared to the same period in 2022.
+Cost of Sales - Total cost of sales for the year ended December 31, 2024 was \$58,498, an increase of \$9,570, or 20%, from \$48,928 for the year ended December 31, 2023.
+Total cost of sales as a percentage of total revenue, not including royalties, decreased to 78% for the year ended December 31, 2024 from 86% for the year ended December 31, 2023.
+The decrease in cost of sales as a percentage of revenue, not including royalties, is mainly due to higher revenue levels in 2024 than in 2023 having a favorable effect on margins reflecting the absorption of fixed overhead costs.
+In addition, the decrease in cost of sales as a percentage of revenue, not including royalties, was due to production throughout 2024 related to contracts that factored in the rising inflationary costs experienced throughout 2022 and 2023, and a one-time expense related to panels the Company chose to remake for one specific customer related to defective steel from a supplier used in the initial product in 2023.

-General and Administrative Expenses - For the year ended December 31, 2023, the Company's general and administrative expenses increased by \$439, or 8%, to \$5,990 from \$5,551 during the same period in 2022.
-The increase is mainly attributed to increased insurance costs for a specific project in New York.
-The Company previously reported a loss due to a wire fraud incident in the second quarter of 2023.
-The Company recovered additional funds in the fourth quarter of 2023 resulting in a net loss of \$25 for the full year 2023.
-General and administrative expenses for the year ended December 31, 2023 also increased over the prior year due to an increase in audit fees and an increase in salaries and wages.
+General and Administrative Expenses - For the year ended December 31, 2024, the Company's general and administrative expenses increased by \$564, or 9%, to \$6,554 from \$5,990 during the same period in 2023.
+General and administrative expenses for the year ended December 31, 2023 increased over the prior year due higher salary and wage rates, and an increase in the allowance for credit losses.
+General and administrative expenses were 8% and 10% of revenues for the years ended December 31, 2024 and 2023, respectively.